gpeterson406/GreenwoodBookHTML/05-chiSquaredTests.md

 originally coded with 1, 2, and 3 for the candidates and we replaced those ``levels`` \index{\texttt{levels}} with the candidate names).
-The contingency table shows some expected results, that individuals with strong party affiliations tend to vote for the party nominee with strong support for Gore in the democrats (``PARTY`` = 1 and 2) and strong support for Bush in the republicans (``PARTY`` = 6 and 7).
+The contingency table shows some expected results, that individuals with strong party affiliations tend to vote for the party nominee with strong support for Gore in the Democrats (``PARTY`` = 1 and 2) and strong support for Bush in the Republicans (``PARTY`` = 6 and 7).
 As always, we want to support our explorations with statistical inferences, here with the potential to extend inferences to the overall population of